dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 * there was already a symlink from `libfoo.so` to `libfoo.so.6` anyway!

-Well, despite the appearances, the problem is *not* solved, and doing this is a *terrible idea* in general - doing this is like planting a ticking time bomb at the heart of your Linux installation.
+Well, despite the appearances, the problem is *not* solved, and doing this is a *terrible idea* in general - like planting a ticking time bomb in the street you live or shooting yourself in the foot because you've got a plantar wart.

 But to understand why, we need to talk about the language C, shared libraries, soname bumps, Linux distributions and package management.